artsy/artsy.github.io/_posts/2019-09-06-kubernetes-and-hokusai.md

 **Container**: Effectively code + all necessary dependencies for an application.
 A ["standardized unit of software"](https://www.docker.com/resources/what-container).

-**Pods**: Single instance of an application or process.
-Consists of one or more containers, though one container per pod is the most common use case.
+**Pods**: A group of one or more containers.
+One container per pod is the most common use case.

-**Replicas**: Multiple instances of the same application, each running on its own pod.
+**Deployment**: A Kubernetes component that provides declarative updates to pods and manages their lifecycles (i.e. creating new pods when new code is rolled out, rolling back to an earlier state, scaling up to more pods, etc.).

 **Node**: A physical or virtual machine that runs a pod or pods.

-**Cluster**: A node or nodes managed by a "master" machine (which could be a physical computer or a virtual machine - it's one node within the cluster).
+**Cluster**: A node or group of nodes.

 **Container orchestration**: A systemized approach to managing containers.
-Allows for things like auto-scaling, easy rollouts and rollbacks, and automation of container downtime (i.e. something goes wrong with a machine and causes your app to crash; a new container gets spun up immediately so that your app doesn't go down).
+Allows for things like auto-scaling, easy rollouts and rollbacks, and automation of container downtime (i.e. something goes wrong in your process and causes your app to crash; a new container gets spun up immediately so that your app doesn't go down).

 Sources: [Kubernetes docs](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/),
 [Infoworld](https://www.infoworld.com/article/3268073/what-is-kubernetes-your-next-application-platform.html),
 [Docker](https://www.docker.com/resources/what-container)

-To sum up the general structure: a Kubernetes cluster contains nodes which contain pods which contain containers.
-Not at all confusing, right?

 Kubernetes, in a general sense, allows you to configure the containers in which your application will run.
 With a properly configured Kubernetes cluster, this makes it easy to scale applications up or down as needed to deal with traffic patters, maintain a zero-downtime deployment, and more.
 Very cool.

+To sum up the structure of applications running on Kubernetes: clusters contain nodes which contain pods which contain containers.
+This can be tricky to wrap your head around without experimentation and personal experience - Hokusai aims to simplify the ways in which a developer can interact with applications running on Kubernetes.

 # What is Hokusai?

 When Artsy's Engineering team was contemplating a move to Kubernetes from Heroku, we had beef with a few things.

 For one, we wanted to be able to do a few core things simply and easily using the command line.
-While Kubernetes has robust CLI tooling using [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), it's also very complex.
+While Kubernetes has a robust API and CLI tooling using [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), it's also very complex.
 We wanted to be able to quickly and easily do the things we were used to doing with Heroku; we preferred `heroku logs` to `kubectl logs [POD]` (where we would have to either look up or know the specific pod name we wanted, even though pods are being spun up and taken down all the time).

 [Helm](https://helm.sh), the de-facto package manager for Kubernetes, also didn't quite fit our needs.
 Helm is great for big, complex implementations with Kubernetes, and it's very useful for managing releases.
 Artsy